Hi, I’m Annick!

 • Created questions and content for numerous SAT study apps

-• Served US students from the following states: California, Washington, Wyoming, Michigan, Ohio, Pennsylvania, New Jersey, Delaware, Florida, Hawaii, New York, Connecticut, Massachusetts, Vermont, New Hampshire, and of course, Maine!
+• Served students from all over the US: California, Washington, Wyoming, Michigan, Ohio, Pennsylvania, New Jersey, Delaware, Florida, Hawaii, New York, Connecticut, Massachusetts, Vermont, New Hampshire, and of course, Maine!

 • Served students from all around the world: Egypt, Honduras, Italy, Germany, England, Peru, Korea, China, Japan, and the Cayman Islands.